meghnadsaha/java-oops/README.md

 In this example, `Vehicle` is the superclass with a `maxSpeed` attribute and a `displaySpeed()` method. `Car` is the subclass inheriting from `Vehicle` and adding a `mileage` attribute and a `displayMileage()` method.
 The `Car` constructor uses `super(maxSpeed)` to call the superclass constructor.

+### 2.Multilevel Inheritance

-2. **Multilevel Inheritance**: When a class is derived from a class, which is also derived from another class.
+ When a class is derived from a class, which is also derived from another class.
    In multilevel inheritance, a subclass inherits from a superclass, and another class inherits from this subclass, forming a chain of inheritance.
 Here's an example with a UML diagram:

-### UML Diagram:
 In UML diagrams, a hollow triangle arrowhead pointing from the subclass to the superclass signifies inheritance.
 Here's an updated UML diagram for the multilevel inheritance example with the hollow triangle arrowhead:

 ```